-Execution of our strategic plan gains further momentum

-Core profitability in home markets remains intact, but 3Q11 results were affected by the execution of our strategy (KBL, Fidea), one-off items (Greek government bonds, 5-5-5 bonds, Hungary, Bulgaria) and market-driven items (CDO, Ireland, share portfolio)

-Impairment on Greek gov. bonds at 30 Sep 2011 was fully booked at 58% of the nominal amount

-- Sizeable reduction of volatile elements: CDO, ABS, Southern European government bond exposure - Comfortable capital position.
-The Belgian regulator confirmed to us that the YES (Yield Enhanced Sec.) will be fully grandfathered as common equity under the current CRD4 proposal - Intention to reimburse 500m EUR at 15% premium before end 2011 to Federal Government without pari passu, waived by the Flemish Government until end of 2012 - Solid liquidity position remains strong - The run-rate of loan loss provisions in Ireland is estimated at roughly 200m EUR for the next couple of quarters

-Good Oct'11 results lead to FY11 guidance for underlying net profit of 1.2bn EUR - 1.4bn EUR
+- Execution of our strategic plan gains further momentum - Core profitability in home markets remains intact, but 3Q11 results were affected by the execution of our strategy (KBL, Fidea), one-off items (Greek government bonds, 5-5-5 bonds, Hungary, Bulgaria) and market-driven items (CDO, Ireland, share portfolio) - Impairment on Greek gov. bonds at 30 Sep 2011 was fully booked at 58% of the nominal amount - Sizeable reduction of volatile elements: CDO, ABS, Southern European government bond exposure - Comfortable capital position.
+The Belgian regulator confirmed to us that the YES (Yield Enhanced Securities) will be fully recognised as common equity under the current CRD4 proposal - Intention to reimburse 500m EUR at 15% premium before end 2011 to Federal Government without pari passu, waived by the Flemish Government until end of 2012 - Solid liquidity position remains strong - The run-rate of loan loss provisions in Ireland is estimated at roughly 200m EUR for the next couple of quarters - Volumes in core markets continue to increase - ► Good October 2011 results lead to FY11 guidance for underlying net profit: 1.2bn EUR 1.4bn EUR - ExCo foregoes any variable remuneration wrt financial year 2011, irrespective of the result for this year

-1 Refocused KBC taking shape 2 3Q 2011 results affected by a range of one-off and market-driven items 3 Core profitability of KBC remains intact in difficult years 4 Comfortable solvency and solid liquidity position 5 Areas of attention 6 Wrap up Annex 1: 3Q11 underlying performance of business units Annex 2: Company profile
+- 1 Refocused KBC taking shape - 2 3Q 2011 results affected by a range of one-off and market-driven items - 3 Core profitability of KBC remains intact in difficult years - 4 Comfortable solvency and solid liquidity position - Areas of attention - 6 Wrap up